Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Approximation on unbounded sets in Riemann surfaces

 We return once more to Bishop's localization theorem (see Theorem \ref{th:Bishop}).
-We have already mentioned (cf.\ Remark \ref{rem:CauchykernelX}) that in the late 1970's P.\ M.\ Gauthier \cite{Gauthier1979} and S.\ Scheinberg \cite{Scheinberg1978} constructed on any open Riemann surface $X$ a meromorphic kernel $F(p,q)$ such that $F(p,q)=-F(q,p)$ and the only singularities of $F$ are simple poles with residues $+1$ on the diagonal.
+We have already mentioned (cf.\ Remark \ref{rem:CauchykernelX}) that in the late 1970's, P.\ M.\ Gauthier \cite{Gauthier1979} and S.\ Scheinberg \cite{Scheinberg1978} constructed on any open Riemann surface $X$ a meromorphic kernel $F(p,q)$ such that $F(p,q)=-F(q,p)$ and the only singularities of $F$ are simple poles with residues $+1$ on the diagonal.
 With this kernel in hand, they extended Bishop's localization theorem to closed sets of essentially finite genus in any Riemann surface.
 (See also \cite{Sakai1972,Boivin1987}.)
 The most precise results in this direction were obtained by S.\ Scheinberg \cite{Scheinberg1979} in 1979.
-Under certain restrictions on the Riemann surface $X$ and the closed set $E\subset X$, he completely described those sets $P\subset X\setminus E$ such that every function holomorphic on $E$ may be approximated uniformly by functions meromorphic on $X$ whose poles lie in $P$.
-His theorems provide an elegant synthesis of all previously known results of this type.
-Scheinberg's paper \cite{Scheinberg1979} also contains a summary of localization results.
+Under certain restrictions on the Riemann surface $X$ and the closed set $E\subset X$, he completely described those sets $P\subset X\setminus E$ such that every function in $\Acal(E)$ may be approximated uniformly on $E$ by functions meromorphic on $X$ whose poles lie in $P$.
+His theorems provide an elegant synthesis of all previously known results of this type and a summary of localization results.

 The following converse to Bishop's localization theorem on an arbitrary Riemann surface was proved by A.\ Boivin and B.\ Jiang \cite{BoivinJiang2004} in 2004.
 Recall that a {\em closed parametric disc} in a Riemann surface $X$ is the inverse image $D=\phi^{-1}(\Delta)$ of a closed disc $\Delta \subset \phi(U)\subset \C$, where $(U,\phi)$ is a holomorphic chart on $X$.